 On a recent trip to the Colorado Rocky Mountains, I saw a large herd of desert bighorns.
-I was amazed by how they had adapted to their surroundings as they ascended the cliff faces.
+I was amazed by how they had adapted to their surroundings as they climbed the cliffs.

-The horns on bighorn sheep are useful for protection from predators and are also used to get into difficult plants such as cacti.
-Bighorn sheep have a soft and hard part on their hooves to allow them to grip cliff faces, allowing them to climb effortlessly.
+The horns on bighorn sheep are helpful for protection from predators and are used to get into plants such as cacti.
+Bighorn sheep have a soft and rigid parts on their hooves to allow them to grip cliff faces, allowing them to climb effortlessly.

 How Do Bighorn Sheep Hooves Grip?

-Bighorn sheep, although not as agile as mountain goats, are very well adapted for climbing and descending the steep terrain that they live.
-The distance they can keep from the ground keeps most predators at bay.
-Golden eagles will sometimes attack and kill lambs.
+Although not as agile as mountain goats, bighorn sheep are very well adapted for climbing and descending the steep terrain they live in.
+By climbing up cliffs, they keep most predators away.
+However, golden eagles will sometimes attack and kill lambs.

-The bighorn sheep’s hooves are in two-part so that they can cling firmly to steep and rocky terrain.
+The bighorn sheep’s hooves are made of two parts so they can cling firmly to steep and rocky terrain.
 The hooves are spongy in the center with a hard outer edge.
-As a result, the padded, soft, rubbery soles help them to keep their traction and balance as they move up sheer rock faces and through the uneven and slippery ground.
+The padded, soft, rubbery soles help them maintain traction and balance as they move up sheer rock faces and through the uneven and slippery ground.

-The pad feels like the human foot’s heel and digs into the terrain, molding and conforming to the surroundings and helping the bighorn grip.
-The harder toenail-like outer hoof snag any slight protrusion in the rock face helping the bighorn grip on surfaces smaller
+The pad of a bighorn sheep feels like a human heel and digs into the terrain, molding to the surroundings and helping the bighorn grip.
+The toenail-like outer hoof snags any slight protrusion in the rock face allowing the bighorn to grip on smaller surfaces.

-The hoof prints are similar to a deer with hind prints slightly smaller than the fore prints.
+The hoof prints resemble a deer, with hind patterns slightly smaller than the forehooves.
 Bighorn prints are less heart-shaped, less pointed, have straighter edges, and are more splayed than deer prints.

 If the print has been taken from a bighorn descending on soft ground, their claws may sometimes print two dots behind their hoof print.
-The bighorns walking stride is approximately 18 inches.
+The bighorn walking stride is approximately 18 inches.

 Bighorn sheep are incredible at jumping.
-They can clear a jump of 15 feet, but down a steep incline, this can increase to 30 feet.
+They can clear a jump of 15 feet, but this can increase to 30 feet if jumping downhill.
 This enables the bighorn to escape predators quickly and reach areas out of reach of most animals.

 The bighorn’s foot axis is between the third and fourth digits, and they walk on the tips of these with the claws taking the weight.
-The second and fifth digits are vestigial, while the first has disappeared completely.
-The two more significant digits are the same size forming the cloven hoof.
+The second and fifth digits are vestigial, and the first has disappeared completely.
+The two larger digits are the same size forming a cloven hoof.

-The vestigial third and the fourth digit are used as a brake when descending steep slopes.
-The harder outer edge of the hoof makes contact with the ground first.
+The vestigial third and the fourth digit are used as brakes when descending steep slopes.
+The stiffer outer edge of the hoof makes contact with the ground first.

-When the hoofs are off the ground, the cloven hooves are together, but when the sheep are on the ground, they spread apart with the bodyweight transferred to the foot.
-The sole only bears weight on soft ground, where the perimeter skin can sink in.
-The hooves spread apart without much resistance.
+When the hoofs are off the ground, the cloven claws are together, but when on the ground, they spread apart with the body weight transferred to the foot.
+The sole only bears the weight on soft earth, where the perimeter skin can sink in and the hooves spread apart without much resistance.